 1. The supervisory authorities in the Member State in which the special purpose vehicle is established may request such information from the special purpose vehicle as is necessary in order to supervise the special purpose vehicle.

-2. Special purpose vehicles shall report the following information to the supervisory authorities referred to in Article 309(3) :
+2. Special purpose vehicles shall report the following information to the supervisory authorities of the Member State in which the special purpose vehicle is established:

 (a) the value of the assets of the special purpose vehicle valued in accordance with Article 75 of Directive 2009/138/EC distinguished by material class and a description of the basis, methods and assumptions used for their valuation;